 One thing that will make your life easier (and save you money) if you are wiring a trailer, is to ground the various electrical components to the frame, instead of running a ground wire all the way back to the wiring bus box at the front of the trailer.
 If you have grounded the bus to the trailer, you can simply attach the components to the frame wherever they happen to be located.

 It took me a few times to get the wiring worked out for the lights, as they didn’t come with clear instructions on what wires did what.
-But eventually, I figured it out and got the brake lights, running lights, and turn signals to all work properly with input from the Jeep.
+Eventually, I figured it out and got the brake lights, running lights, and turn signals to all work properly with input from the Jeep.
 Very satisfying to get it all wired up.

 In this stage, I only connected the tail lights and the brakes.
 In the future, I plan to add a battery system to power electrical components, which I’ll document when the time comes.